indieopensource/support-contract/terms.md

 1.  **Critical Support Requests** are _Support Requests_ that report that:

-    1.  _Customer_ cannot install the _Software_ by following the directions in its documentation.

-    2. The _Software_ crashes or becomes unresponsive.
+    1. The _Software_ crashes or becomes unresponsive.

-    3.  _Software_ errors prevent _Customer_ from using the _Software_.
+    2.  _Software_ errors prevent _Customer_ from using the _Software_.

-    4. The _Software_ contains security vulnerabilities.
+    3. The _Software_ contains security vulnerabilities.

 2. All other _Support Requests_ are **Regular Support Requests**.